 In these classes the anatomy of the human body plays a central role.
 The starting point is that the dancer can move with more clarity when he or she knows and feels his or her body more clearly.
 The body will be looked upon from different anatomical concepts: musculair system, bones, fascial structure, nervous system, etc; it will be viewed upon in the realm of structure and function, tensegrity will be examined as the structure form of a functional integrated body.
 It is important the dancer understands that one is able to feel this inside the body, up untill the finest detail.

 Contact improvisation is a contemporary dance form in which, in essence, one moves in contact with the other.
-The work is hard to describe and is more easily clarified when seen or felt.
+For me, the experience of Contact Improvisation is a aiming to the nature of being human together with others.

 Improvisatie voor performance